skuzzle/jeve/README.md

 ```

 ## Asynchronous event delegation
-One key feature of jeve is that it hides the actual event delegation method from
+One key feature of jeve is that it hides the actual event delegation strategy
-the actual source of the event.
-So if you decide that all of your `UserEvents`
+from the actual source of the event.
+So if you decide that all of your
-should be fired within a dedicated event thread, you simply need to modify the
+`UserEvents` should be fired within a dedicated event thread, you simply need
-creation of the `EventProvider`:
+to modify the creation of the `EventProvider`:

 ```java
 public class UserManager {